draikan/planning/README.md

 # planning
-Easy management of your TCG tournaments.
+add your tournaments and organise your calendar